ory/hydra/docs/oauth2.md

 Examples:
 1. Peter wants to give MyPhotoBook access to his Dropbox.
 Peter is the resource owner.
-2. The Authorization Server (Hydra) is responsible for managing the access request fom MyPhotoBook.
+2. The Authorization Server (Hydra) is responsible for managing the access request for MyPhotoBook.
 Hydra handles the communication between the resource owner, the consent endpoint and the client.
 Hydra is the authorization server.
 In this case, Dropbox would be the one who uses Hydra.
 3. MyPhotoBook is the client and was issued an id and a password by Hydra.
 MyPhotoBook uses these credentials to talk with Hydra.
-4. Dropbox has a database and a frontend that allow their users to log in, using their username and password.
+4. Dropbox has a database and a frontend that allow their users to login, using their username and password.
 This is what an Identity Provider does.
 5. The User Agent is Peter's FireFox.
 6. The Consent App is a frontend app that asks the user if he is willing to give MyPhotoBook access to his pictures stored